jbripley/brazil/README.markdown

 # Brazil
-Brazil is a tool to track changes to different database instances.
-It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported database.
+Brazil is a tool to track schema changes to database instances.
+It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported databases (MySQL, ODBC, Oracle, Postgres, SQLite).

 # Install
 To setup Brazil you need to follow these steps: